22-22/url-shortening-nextjs/README.md

 QUESTIONS:

-1. semantic html tags in footer elements?
+1. What's the best way to submit a form with NextJS app router?
+What's the best option for a state management nowadays?
+   (for such a small app like this one and for bigger ones)?
+2. How to prevent a form height from jumping when an error message occurs (that an input in empty)?
-2. is it a good practice to hide elements on mobile view like this: className="hidden sm:block"?
+3. is it a good practice to hide elements on mobile view like this: className="hidden sm:block"?

 WHAT I LEARNED: